enspiral/handbook/guides/conflict-resolution.md

 # Conflict Resolution

 ## a.k.a.
-Tranformative Justice Guidelines
+Restorative Justice Guidelines

 Enspiral's value resides in the people and the relationships that make up our inspiring, changemaking network.
 We collectively strive to foster an increasingly open, inclusive and caring culture.
 The [Well Working Group](../working-groups/well-working-group.md) will support this mission by developing network resources for constructive dialogue and co-working.